nivedachuth123/gitlab-aws-codecommit-mirror/README.md

 * If you are using `ssh` authentication. add `setup_ssh` file from this repo to your Gitlab repo.

 ![pipelines_ _secret-variables](https://user-images.githubusercontent.com/1140051/28919881-13c10aac-786d-11e7-99cb-a1ee9759ad8e.png)
-* Commit the `.gitlab-ci.yml` to see Gitlab CI Runner send the commits to AWS codecommit repo.
+* Commit the `.gitlab-ci.yml` and other required files to see Gitlab CI Runner send the commits to AWS codecommit repo.

 ### DONE!